WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ## Overview and Aims <a name="aims"></a>

 In this module, we return to WormBase ParaSite.
-We'll start by looking at four commonly-used tool/ data sets: BLAST, JBrowse (a genome browser), expression data, and the variant effect predictor (VEP).
+We'll start by looking at four commonly-used tools: BLAST, JBrowse (a genome browser), the expression browser, and the variant effect predictor (VEP).
 In the second section, we'll apply some of the command line skills that you were introduced to in module 2 to explore WormBase ParaSite data programmatically.

 ## Tools <a name="tools"></a>